ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-31-git-push-demystified-pushing-your-commits-with-confidence.md

 origin	git@github.com:ionixjunior/BookTracking.git (push)
 {%- endhighlight -%}

 I'm using the repository [Book Tracking][book_tracking_repository] for the examples.
 I've cloned this repository to my machine and started working on it.
-In the result, I have a remote name called "origin", the link of the repository, and the action that you can make - fetch and push.
-Each line means the action that we can make in the remote repository.
-Now I have only one, the origin.
+In the result, I have a remote name called "origin", the link of the repository, and the action that I can make - fetch and push.
+Now I have only one remote repository, the origin.
 In Git, the "origin" is a shorthand name for the remote repository that a project was originally cloned from.
 You can change this name if you prefer, but it's a convention and, is better to use the default name.
 Suppose I'm working in a branch called "hotfix_main_screen".
 Let's push it to the remote repository.

 {%- highlight sh -%}
 git push origin hotfix_main_screen
 {%- endhighlight -%}

-With this, we'll be able to create a pull request, or simply save our job in the remote repository, e.g.
+With this, we sent our changes of the "hotfix_main_screen" branch to the remote repository called "origin", and now we'll be able to create a pull request, or simply save our job in the remote repository, e.g.

 If you're on a long work with your branch, maybe you want to make something easier.
 Let's talk about tracking branches.

-## Tracking Branches
+## Tracking branches
 This is a simple way to simplify this command.
 Instead of specifying the entire command that I showed you previously every time you want to push your changes, you can set up the tracking using the parameter `-u` or `--set-upstream`.
-This will establish a tracking relationship between the remote repository and the branch you are working.
+This will establish a tracking relationship between the remote repository and the branch you're working on.

 {%- highlight sh -%}
 git push -u origin hotfix_main_screen
 {%- endhighlight -%}

 This is typically done the first time you push a branch.
-Now, you can simply do this:
+Now, you can simply do this when you're working on your branch:

 {%- highlight sh -%}
 git push